 Being awarded this unit of competency is a necessary requirement to operate under NHVR Fatigue Management Accreditation but it is only one of the criteria.
 Prospective applicants should check with the NHVR before undertaking training and/or assessment.

 Register below on this site to complete the nationally recognised competency TLIF0005 Apply a fatigue risk management system for only $150.00.

-Students should note that access to and use of relevant personal protective equipment (PPE) is a requirement whist undertaking this course, refer to the Workplace Based Learning Resources in the AFM Pre-enrolment Information Guide for PPE relative to completing this course.
+Students should note that access to relevant personal protective equipment (PPE) is a requirement whilst undertaking this course, refer to the Workplace Based Learning Resources in the AFM Pre-enrolment Information Guide for PPE relative to completing this course

 AFM provides all learning resources and training videos to assist students in achieving the required competency.
-There is a knowledge based online assessment followed by practical tasks which are completed and uploaded through our Learning Management System or conducted via live video.
+There is a knowledge based online assessment followed by practical tasks which are completed and uploaded through our Learning Management System.

 AFM Admission Criteria